vkinnune/roger-skyline-1/README.md

 ### Install

-Downloade the ISO from here: https://artixlinux.org/download.php
+Downloade the ISO file from here: https://artixlinux.org/download.php

 Just select the base verison of runit and then run the ISO on your VM.

+Setting up the VM make remember to make the disk image size 8GB.

+![pic]